aksiere/paeonia/README.md

-## Adaptive and lightweight CSS framework for UnoCSS
+## adaptive and lightweight css framework for unocss
 work-in-progress